LPC-HH/combine-hh/README.md

 /storage/af/user/nlu/hh/looper_output/datacard_hist/HHTo4BPlots_Run2_BDTv8p2yield_AN_sr_sys_0830_fix2017trigSF0913.root
 ```

-The second argument v1 is a version number. in case we want to try different versions using the same input file with different systematic uncertainties etc
+The second argument `v1` is a version number in case we want to try different versions using the same input file with different systematic uncertainties etc.

+The third argument is the input directory containing the ROOT file with template histograms.

 ## Run F-test (1st vs 2nd order):
 For Bin1,